Rafa2016831028/Sales-Analysis/README.md

 1. **Sales Trends**: The total actual sales met the target sales with 5%.
 Particularly the East and South regions perform well by 23% and 20% overflow over target sales.
-The North region needs the most improvement as it fails to meet the target by 35%, particularly furniture and electronics.
+The North region needs the most improvement as it fails to meet the target by 35%, particularly furniture and electronics.However, both the total units sold and total sales show a downward trend from

-However, both the total units sold and total sales show a downward trend from January to March, indicating a 23% decline in sales performance over January to February
+January to March, indicating a 23% decline in sales performance over January to February